 The reasonably foreseeable projects listed in Section 3.3 represent a variety of projects at Andersen AFB that may have the potential to have cumulative impacts on cultural resources.
 In general, the northern part of Andersen AFB has been the subject of numerous cultural resource studies.
 Cultural resources that are above ground, built environment, and historic properties are well understood and documented.
-The North Ramp and 12 acres of the MSA-1 project areas have been surveyed in their entirety for archaeological resources for the Proposed Action, with subsurface testing as part of the 2021 and previous investigations.
+The North Ramp and the MSA-1 project areas have been surveyed in their entirety for archaeological resources for the Proposed Action, with subsurface testing as part of the 2024, 2021 and previous investigations.
 The potential for undiscovered, subsurface archaeological deposits is low, but not entirely absent.
-Each of the reasonably foreseeable projects would be or has been analyzed for impacts on cultural resources that are currently ongoing are being implemented in compliance with federal law, and provide protocols for inadvertent discoveries.
+Each of the reasonably foreseeable projects would be or has been analyzed for impacts on cultural resources independently in compliance with applicable federal laws.
+Additionally, projects that are currently ongoing are being implemented in compliance with federal law and provide protocols for inadvertent discoveries.
 Potential cumulative impacts on cultural resources from reasonably foreseeable actions would be avoided, minimized, or mitigated through the Section 106 compliance process.